Accounting & Assurance

 Do I need to report Beneficial Ownership (BOI) in the U.S.?

-Most corporations and LLCs formed or registered in the U.S. are subject to beneficial ownership reporting to FinCEN under the Corporate Transparency Act, subject to certain exemptions.
+Most corporations and LLCs formed or registered in the U.S. must file a beneficial ownership information report to FinCEN under the Corporate Transparency Act, subject to certain exemptions.
 We determine whether the rules apply to you, who must report, and how to keep records current.

 How do you prevent a U.S. commercial office from creating a permanent establishment?